-This is another very common mistake which is often seen on amateur level.
+This is another very common mistake that is often seen on an amateur level.
 Most players prefer to push their pawns before advancing the king.
-That is understandable from logics point of view, they want to promote sooner.
+That is understandable from a logics point of view, they want to promote sooner.

 But in chess, like in life, the faster-looking route is often not the right way to go.
-By pushing the pawns without proper support of the king, you are letting your opponent to advance his king and to obtain control of the game.
+By pushing the pawns without the proper support of the king, you are letting your opponent advance his king and obtain control of the game.

 As a rule of thumb (for king and pawn endings), you should remember to advance your king first, and only then push the pawns.
 Indeed, there are exceptions to that rule.
 For example, when you can promote the pawn and the opponent cannot interfere with that, there is no need to support it with your king.

 In the position below white spend valuable tempos pushing f and g pawns without supporting them with the king.
 As the result, black was able to advance his king to c6.
 The big treat is …Kd5 threatening pawns on both sides of the board.
 White cannot defend it all and will soon be defeated.

 Black to move

 Exchanges in chess are not as straightforward as trading pieces for pieces of the same or greater value.
 Understanding why you should or should not exchange certain pieces becomes especially important in the final stage of the game.
 Your decision to keep or get rid of certain pieces can make or break the game.

 Most amateur players start thinking about how to exchange pieces quickly when they feel pressure.
 Surprisingly enough, by releasing that pressure they may step into the tracks of losing position.